 - All Slave MCUs are in Multi-processor Communication mode (MPCMn in UCS-RnA is set).

 - The Master MCU sends an address frame, and all slaves receive and read this frame.
-In the Slave MCUs, the RXCn Flag in UCSRnA will be set as normal before extract chip atmega128p bin.
+In the Slave MCUs, the RXCn Flag in UCSRnA will be set as normal.

 - Each Slave MCU reads the UDRn Register and determines if it has been selected.
 If so, it clears the MPCMn bit in UCSRnA, otherwise it waits for the next address byte and keeps the MPCMn setting.